TALKING BEAUTY: A CONVERSATION BETWEEN JOSEPH RAFFAEL AND DAVID PAGEL ABOUT ART, LOVE, DEATH AND CREATIVITY

-Joseph and Lannis stand quietly in front of one of Joseph’s large canvases, two of life’s warriors who have walked away from the battle.
+Joseph and Lannis stand quietly in front of one of Joseph’s large paintings, two of life’s warriors who have walked away from the battle.
 They look a little worn, beautiful, and filled with the joy of the day and each other.

-They share in common a love of beauty, an acquaintance with great loss, and an urgent interest in ideas.
+David and Joseph share in common a love of beauty, an acquaintance with great loss, and an urgent interest in ideas.
 Much of their conversation is about their children.

 While they do not always agree, their dialogue is full of mutual respect and affection.
 They possess the wisdom of experience and the curiosity of those who are always beginners.
 A light shines on their journey and illuminates the path for all of us.
 I, for one, am enormously grateful.

 I have known Joseph since the 1970’s, toward the end of his time in California and not long before he left for the South of France.
 We saw one another once after the move, in 1989, at an exhibition of his work at the Nancy Hoffman Gallery in New York.
 After that, we lost touch until 2015.

 I discovered David Pagel–his writing and our mutual appreciation of Joseph Raffael’s painting–only when Joseph sent me a copy of his book, Moving Toward the Light (2015), in which David’s essay figures prominently.
 I subsequently reviewed the book, both the visual and the literary art.
 The two men have never met.